How to Prepare Your Preprint

 You can either type your abstract or copy and paste it into the textbox during the upload process.
 You can’t upload an abstract as a file.

-Communicate with your co-authors that you want to share your article as a preprint and determine the order in which you want the names to appear.
+Communicate with your co-authors that you want to share your article as a preprint and determine the order in which the names should appear.